1992 All-Pro Team

 The 1992 All-Pro Team is composed of the National Football League players that were named to the Associated Press, Newspaper Enterprise Association, Pro Football Writers Association, and The Sporting News All-Pro Teams in 1992.
 Both first and second teams are listed for the AP and NEA teams.
 These are the four teams that are included in Total Football II: The Official Encyclopedia of the National Football League.
-In 1992, the Pro Football Writers Association and Pro Football Weekly combined their All-pro teams, a practice with continues through 2008.
+In 1992, the Pro Football Writers Association and Pro Football Weekly combined their All-pro teams, a practice which continues through 2008.